section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-using-deepchecks/index.md

 The following symbols represent these conditions:
 - ✖: It represents failed conditions.
 - ✓: It represents passed conditions.
-- !: It represents the conditions that run with a warning.
+- !: It represents the conditions that runs with a warning.

 To see the output after running the `full_suite`, use this code: